qdzlug/ironbank-pipeline/stages/functional_testing/README.md

 ### Command Execution

-1. `pod_commmand_passes`: Executes a command on a pod and checks if its output matches the expected output.
+1. `pod_command_passes`: Executes a command on a pod and checks if its output matches the expected output.
 2. `pod_completes`: Waits for a pod to reach the "Completed" status.
 3. `get_pod_logs`: Retrieves the logs of a specified pod.
 4. `cleanup_pod`: Deletes a specified pod from the Kubernetes cluster.